Conference agenda.

 7:45–9:30 AM (Grand Hall)

 Our opening session will prepare attendees for the discussions and learning ahead.
 The conference will begin with welcomes from members of Tkʼemlúps te Secwépemc First Nation, Louise Pedersen (ORCBC), and Lisa White (Tourism Kamloops).
 Attendees will then hear a keynote from John Hawkings, Executive Lead for Recreation Strategy & Service Transformation with the Ministry of Environment and Parks, on the provincial government’s evolving vision for outdoor recreation.
-The session will conclude with a panel discussion, moderated by Peter Larose (Larose Research and Strategy), exploring how outdoor recreation and First Nations can work together to achieve shared success.
+Moderated by Peter Larose (Larose Research and Strategy), Shelley Witzky from the Adams Lake Indian Band will tell us about the relationship-building that went into the Shuswap Landmarks Project, and Tom Eustache from the Simpcw First Nation will share the transformation that followed a mountain bike trail-building project at Chu Chua.
+The conversations will show that good things happen when we find common ground.

 Breakout sessions